vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 One more framing of fractions and their relationship to multiplication and division: dividing by 8 is the same as multiplying by .
 Multiplying by is the same as dividing by 2.
 Multiplication and division are thus essentially the same, only having to flip the number or fraction upside-down into its reciprocal.
 How can our intuition assist us in figuring out addition and subtraction of fractions?
 Use what you know:

-[^16]: We can apply our lesson on reciprocals (see Example A.1.2) and realize that multi- plying 24 by 5 is a lot like dividing it by 2, up to a decimal place.
+[^16]: We can apply our lesson on reciprocals (see Example A.1.2) and realize that multiplying 24 by 5 is a lot like dividing it by 2, up to a decimal place.
 This gives us something 12-like and thus 120.
 1
 2
 +